-• ISS.
-ISS may issue an adverse vote recommendation for board members approving non-employee director pay if there is a "recurring pattern of excessive non-employee director pay magnitude without disclosure of compelling rationale," where the pattern is identified in two or more consecutive years, or without other "mitigating factors."
-ISS has indicated that it may consider director pay excessive if it exceeds pay received by the top 2% of directors within the same index and sector.
+• Excessive Director Pay - ISS may issue an adverse vote recommendation for board members approving non-employee director pay if there is a "recurring pattern of excessive non-employee director pay magnitude without disclosure of compelling rationale," where the pattern is identified in two or more consecutive years, or without other "mitigating factors."

-103 For a recent survey of director compensation arrangements, see F.W.
-Cook & Co., Inc. 2023 Director Compensation Report (Oct.
-2023), available here.
+120 For a recent survey of director compensation arrangements, see F.W.
+Cook & Co., Inc. 2024 Director Compensation Report (Sept.
+2024), available here.